-Funeral Slot Canyon is a very impressive long winding canyon of towering narrows that is located very close to Furnace Creek and remains relatively unknown to most park visitors.
+Funeral Slot Canyon is an extremely impressive long winding canyon of towering narrows that is located very close to Furnace Creek and remains relatively unknown to most park visitors.
 Difficulties encountered on the hike include route finding to access the canyon and dealing with low to medium difficulty obstacles while progressing up canyon.
-A Google Earth map of the hiking route (turned to the northwest for better viewing) can be found by clicking on the button above.
-GPS coordinates for the mouth of Funeral Slot Canyon are 36° 28.377'N, 116° 49.138'W. GPS coordinates for the important left turn in the canyon are 36° 28.671'N, 116° 48.486'W.
+Google Earth maps of the hiking route (turned to the northwest for better viewing) can be found by clicking on the buttons above.
+GPS coordinates for the mouth of Funeral Slot Canyon are 36° 28.377'N, 116° 49.138'W. GPS coordinates for the left junction turn in the canyon are 36° 28.671'N, 116° 48.486'W.